assadnavi/assadnavi.github.io/_posts/2023-08-29-computing-compound-interest.md

 {% endhighlight %}
 <br/>
 ## VBA implementation
-The below implementation behaves correctly only when the parameter `years` is a positive integer.
-As an improvement, one can define this function to behave correctly also when the parameter `years` is set to 0.
+This below implementation expects all the parameters : `amount`, `rate` and `years` to be positive.
+As an improvement, one can define this function to manage cases where the parameters are smaller than or equal to zero.
 This improvement is left to the reader.
 {% highlight vb %}
-Function calcInterest(amount As Long, rate As Double, years As Integer)
+Function invest(amount As Long, rate As Double, years As Integer)

     If (years = 1) Then
-        calcInterest = amount * (1 + rate)
+        invest = amount * (1 + rate)
     Else
-        calcInterest = calcInterest(amount, rate, years - 1) * (1 + rate)
+        invest = invest(amount, rate, years - 1) * (1 + rate)
     End If

 End Function
 {% endhighlight %}
 <br/>
-## How to use this function ?
+## Examples
+The below vba code uses the `invest()` function to compute the final amount obtained when investing 100 USD at the rate of 10 % for a period of 2 and 20 years.
 {% highlight vb %}
 Sub main()

     Dim final_amount As Double

-    final_amount = calcInterest(100, 0.1, 2)
+    final_amount = invest(100, 0.1, 2)
     'final_amount is 121

-    final_amount = calcInterest(100, 0.1, 20)
+    final_amount = invest(100, 0.1, 20)
     'final_amount is 672.749994932561

 End Sub